deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 >
 > *MARJORIE*, I have some shee--

-*REBECA* has entered the door *MARJORIE*'S room and sees her on the phone.
+*REBECA* has entered the door and sees her on the phone.

 > *REBECA* (shouting)
 >